Firefighters are proud of what they do… and they’ve shown it!

 Starting on January 1, 2018, surviving family members of deceased firefighters will be eligible to purchase California firefighter license plates.
 Eligible surviving family members are limited to: current spouse, domestic partner, adopted child, stepchild, or recognized natural child.
 Former spouses are not eligible.
 CLICK HERE to purchase your license plate now.

-In 2018, the Foundation will be paying the first-year fees associated with the purchase of a sequential California Firefighter License plate ($50) for spouses of active or retired firefighters who died in the line of duty.
-If you or someone you know is interested in receiving their firefighter license plates as the spouse of a firefighter who died in the line of duty, sign up HERE.
+Additionally, the Foundation will be paying the first-year fees associated with the purchase of a sequential California Firefighter License plate ($50) for spouses of active or retired firefighters who died in the line of duty.
+If you or someone you know is interested in receiving their firefighter license plates as the spouse of a firefighter who died in the line of duty, please call (800) 890-3213 or e-mail firstname.lastname@example.org.